Ideals of equations for elements in a free group and context-free languages: Asymptotic growth rate of the number of equations

 We fix $k\ge0$ and for each $h\in\{h_1,\ol{h}_1,...,h_r,\ol{h}_r\}^*$ we consider the word $w_h=\ol{h}wh\ol{x}^kw'x^k\in\cB^*$, which represents an equation for $g$.
 If the $h$ is reduced, and the first letter of $h$ is different from the first of $c_1$, and the last letter of $h$ is not the inverse of the first of $c_1'$, then the word $w_h$ is cyclically reduced, and in particular it belongs to $\clan{\fJ_{g,d}}$.
 Since $H$ has rank $r\ge2$, there are exponentially many choices for such an $h$ of a given length and with those properties.
 This proves the desired result. \end{proof}

+As a corollary of Lemma \ref{expdegrees}, we have that $D_g$ coincides, up to a finite set, with either the set of natural numbers or the set of non-negative even numbers (see also $\Pdegreeset$ of \cite{PART1}).
+If $D_g$ contains an odd degree $d$, then it contains all the degrees $2d+2k$ and $3d+2k$ for $k\in\bN$, and thus coincides with the whole $\bN$ up to a finite set.
+If $D_g$ contains only even degrees, and if it contains a degree $d$, then it contains all the degrees $2d+2k$ for $k\in\bN$, and thus coincides with $2\bN$ minus a finite set.
+The following Lemma \ref{allexp} tells us that the same holds for $D^\ex_g$.

 \begin{mylemma} Suppose $H$ has rank at least $2$.
-Then $D_g\setminus D^\ex_g$ is finite. \end{mylemma} \begin{myrmk} By $\Pdegreeset$ of \cite{PART1} we have that $D_g$ coincides, up to a finite set, with either the set of natural numbers or the set of non-negative even numbers. \end{myrmk} \begin{proof} If $D_g$ only contains even numbers, then take $d\in D_g$.
+Then $D_g\setminus D^\ex_g$ is finite. \end{mylemma} \begin{proof} If $D_g$ only contains even numbers, then take $d\in D_g$.
 By Lemma \ref{expdegrees}, every even number $\ge 2d$ belongs to $D^\ex_g$, and we are done.
 Suppose now $D_g$ contains an odd number $d\in D_g$: by Lemma \ref{expdegrees} we have that $D^\ex_g$ contains all even numbers $\ge 2d$ and all odd numbers $\ge 3d$, and we are done. \end{proof}

 \begin{mythm} Suppose $H$ has rank at least $2$.
-Then there is an algorithm that computes the finite sets $D^{\pol,k}_g$ for $k\in\bN$; all but finitely many of these are empty. \end{mythm} \begin{proof} As proved in $\Pidealfingen$ of \cite{PART1}, we can produce algorithmically a finite set of normal generators $\fI_g=\ggen{w_1,...,w_k}$ for $\fI_g\nor H*\gen{x}$.
+Then there is an algorithm that computes the finite sets $D^{\pol,k}_g$ for $k\in\bN$; all but finitely many of these are empty. \end{mythm} \begin{proof} As proved in \cite{PART1}, we can produce algorithmically a finite set of normal generators $\fI_g=\ggen{w_1,...,w_k}$ for $\fI_g\nor H*\gen{x}$.

-Suppose $w_1,...,w_k$ all have even degree: then $D_g$ only contains even numbers, according to $\Pevendegree$ of \cite{PART1}.
+Suppose $w_1,...,w_k$ all have even degree: then $D_g$ only contains even numbers, according to \cite{PART1}.
 We take $d_1$ to be the degree of $w_1$, and we apply Theorem \ref{growth2} to check the type of growth of $\rho_{g,d}$ for all $d<2d_1$; as in Lemma \ref{allexp} we have that every even degree $\ge 2d_1$ belongs to $D^\ex_g$, and so we are done.

 Suppose one of $w_1,...,w_k$ has odd degree: let's say $w_1$ has degree $d_1$ odd.
 We apply Theorem \ref{growth2} to check the type of growth of $\rho_{g,d}$ for all $d<3d_1$; as in Lemma \ref{allexp} we have that each degree $\ge 3d_1$ belongs to $D^\ex_g$, and so we are done. \end{proof}